-The unit is capable of Constant Air Volume (CAV), Variable Air Volume (VAV), 100% Outdoor Air and have recirculating air options.
+The unit is capable of Constant Air Volume (CAV), Variable Air Volume (VAV), The Rooftop unit (RT) product will be designed to target partial recirculation applications at low proportions of outside air.

 Safety Listing

 Models are listed per ANSI or 60335-2-40, Heating and Cooling Equipment and are ETL Certified.